HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 Minimum requirements for a Linux (AMD64) Data Collector server
 --------------------------------------------------------------

+.. note:: The Linux Data Collector does not support VMWare, IxOS, and WMI discovery protocols.

 * 4 CPU cores
 * 8 GB of RAM
 * 64 GB of free space in the /opt partition or where the /opt directory resides